meekaaeelBooley/AI-Content-Detector/README.md

 - Each user gets a unique session ID
 - Analysis history is stored per session
 - Sessions are maintained using browser cookies
-- Session data is stored in memory (use Redis for production)
+- Session data is stored in memory

 ---